 I am a postdoctoral fellow within the group of Prof. Stephanie Le Hellard and collaborating with Prof. Silke Appel.
 I am originally from New Zealand and finished my PhD in 2017 at the Broegelmann Research Laboratory at the University of Bergen, Norway under the supervision of Prof. Silke Appel, Petra Vogelsang (PhD) and Prof. Roland Jonsson.
 I have a background in immunology with extensive experience in immunological laboratory methods, cell culture, method development and optimization, and flow cytometry.

-Currently I am working on a project which aims at characterizing endocannabinoid system (ECS) associated immune cell signalling networks in schizophrenia patients.
+Currently I am working on a project under the framework of NORMENT which aims at characterizing endocannabinoid system (ECS) associated immune cell signalling networks in schizophrenia patients.
 The ECS is a lipid signaling system involved in the regulation of a wide variety of physiological and pathological processes including memory, appetite, stress response and immune function.
 There is strong evidence that dysregulation of the ECS is involved in the pathogenesis of schizophrenia.
 We speculate that dysregulations within this system may be representative of a patient’s condition, and thus monitoring changes in the system may provide information that could influence clinical decision making.
 The project will utilize mass cytometry to provide an in-depth examination of the intracellular signaling systems.
 Identified dysregulations within the ECS will be associated with genotypes and epigenetic changes.
 It is hoped this will provide mechanisms behind the disease pathogenesis, and aid in the development of molecular therapeutic strategies targeting these mechanisms.

 - 2019.
 Single cell based phosphorylation profiling identifies alterations in toll-like receptor 7 and 9 signaling in patients with primary sjogren's syndrome.
 Frontiers in Immunology.
 1-18.